mdietrichstein/tensorflow-open_nsfw/README.md

 __export_graph.py__

-Export the tensorflow graph and checkpoint.
+Exports the tensorflow graph and checkpoint.
 Freezes and optimizes the graph per default for improved inference and deployment usage (e.g. Android, iOS, etc.).
 Import the graph with `tf.import_graph_def`.

 __export_savedmodel.py__